htran2isnotadev/dotfiles/README.md

 ```

 once done, run `Hyprland` (case-sensitive!) and you should be good to go!
+## about wallpaper
+rofi is now used for setting wallpaper, if you want you can remove waypaper
+remember to `chmod +x` the `wal-rofi.sh` script in the `scripts` folder to use, along with the other ones to get the full effect.

 ## spicetify
 this scheme is designed to use with the "text" theme, which you can get from [here](https://github.com/spicetify/spicetify-themes)